Gunnlaugs saga ormstungu: Story

-The saga, said to have taken place around the introduction of Christianity in Iceland, tells the story of two Icelandic poets, Gunnlaugr Ormstunga and Hrafn Önundarson, and their love of Helga the Fair, granddaughter of Egill Skallagrímsson, which results in a competition leading to a deadly duel of honor.
+The saga, said to have taken place around the introduction of Christianity in Iceland, tells the story of two Icelandic poets, Gunnlaugr Ormstunga and Hrafn Önundarson, and their love of Helga the Fair, granddaughter of Egill Skallagrímsson, which results in a competition leading to a deadly duel of honour.

 The story opens with a prophetic dream of two eagles who fight over a swan before killing each other.
 A hawk then arrives to comfort the swan, foreshadowing the rest of the saga and the love triangle element of the story.

 The saga then transitions to Gunnlaugr and his upbringing.
 After Gunnlaugr has an altercation with his father, Illugi the Black, Gunnlaugr rides away to Borg where he meets a farmer, Thorstein, son of Egil Skallagrímsson.
 Gunnlaugr accepts Thorstein's gracious invitation to stay with him, and he spends a year there studying law.
 During this year, Gunnlaugr and Helga, Thorstein's daughter, begin a friendship which culminates in them taking a liking for one another.
 Gunnlaugr then decides to travel abroad, but first asks Thorstein for Helga's hand in marriage—a customary practice in that day.
 Thorstein quickly rejects Gunnlaugr's proposal because of his decision to travel abroad, but after he and Illugi discuss the matter further they agree that if Gunnlaugr returns in 3 years he can have Helga as his wife.

 Despite his feelings for Helga, Gunnlaugr travels to the courts of Northern kings to recite his poetry.
 He first visits Norway and earl Eric Haakonsson, where his initial poem is received indifferently.
 Gunnlaugr eventually is banished from the country after Gunnlaugr replies to the Earl's followers with disrespect, further cementing his nickname of "Serpent-Tongue".
 Gunnlaugr quickly leaves Norway and heads to England, where King Æthelred rewards Gunnlaugr handsomely for his poem with a cloak of scarlet and requests that he return next autumn.
 After this, Gunnlaugr travels to Ireland and the court of Sigtrygg Silkbeard.
 The king has no idea what the proper reward for a poem is, and initially offers a lavish prize before he is counseled to give a more reasonable gift of scarlet clothes, an embroidered tunic, a cloak lined with exquisite furs, and a gold bracelet.
-Next to be visited is the Orkneys, where Gunnlaugr receives an axe from Earl Sigurd Hlodvirsson.
+Next to be visited is Orkney, where Gunnlaugr receives an axe from Earl Sigurd Hlodvirsson.
 After this comes Sweden, where Gunnlaugr recites a poem in praise of the Norwegian earl Eiríkr, who finally appreciates Gunnlaugr's verses.